cilium/cilium-olm/README.md

 ### Cofiguration source code

 Since configuration for OLM was fairly complex to manage in static YAML format, it was written in [CUE](http://cuelang.org/).
-CUE is not very easy to use on its own, so a simple opinionated utility called [`kg`][kg] is being used to execute CUE templates and write out YAML files.
+CUE is not very easy to use on its own, so a simple opinionated utility called [`kuegen`][kuegen] is being used to execute CUE templates and write out YAML files.

-The CUE templates can be found in [`config/operator/`](config/operator/). `kg` is invoked with [a helper script](scripts/generate-configs.sh), which is typically driven by `make`, e.g. `make generate.configs.v1.9.6`.
+The CUE templates can be found in [`config/operator/`](config/operator/). `kuegen` is invoked with [a helper script](scripts/generate-configs.sh), which is typically driven by `make`, e.g. `make generate.configs.v1.9.6`.

 ### Generated configuration